Alzyy/SimpleEconomy/README.md

 | %seco_baltop_$number%         | For name of $number player in baltop                                |
 | %seco_baltop_$number_balance% | For balance of $number player in baltop                             |

+Run /papi reload after installing to load the placeholders.

 ## ** License**
 This plugin is licensed under the **GNU GPLv3 License**.